noodlx/Ilumio-Assessment/README.md

 4. testing.md:
     - This is a list of all tests I performed on the program.

-Though it would be satisfying so see "test_<function>()" dopplegangers of all my code, It seemed unnecessary for the scope of the assessment, the items in the /testing/ file are my claim that I debugged and tested my code thoroughly.
+While it would have been gratifying to create test_xyz() counterparts for all my code, it seemed beyond the necessary scope of this assessment.
+Instead, I focused on manual testing, as outlined in the /testing/ directory, to demonstrate that I've thoroughly debugged and tested my code.

 ## Assumptions

-1. All input is well-formatted to the specifications provided to me
+1. All input is well-formatted to the specifications provided in the assessment description
 2. Python is installed on the user system
 3. Flow logs are in default format and version 2 exclusively
 4. Case is irrelevant for all inputs/outputs
-5. The output/ directory is writable, and user has permission to write on the file system.
+5. The /output/ directory is writable, and user has permission to write on the file system.
 6. The Final line 'Press Enter to exit...' assumes that the user is running this script in a console and can provide input.
 7. Flow log files are in a plain text format, instead of a more complex format like JSON.